eosnetworkfoundation/docs/docs/50_eos-evm/25_miners-and-nodes/20_rpc-nodes/10_basic-setup.md

     <title>EOS EVM - Basic Setup</title>
 </head>

-No matter if you want to run locally, on the testnet or on the mainnet, there are a few things you need to know, get, and do.
+Before we can configure and run your EOS EVM node, we need to make sure your system meets the requirements, and has the proper software installed.

-## Hardware Requirements
+## Requirements

 | Hardware | Minimum | Recommended | Impact                           |
 | --- | --- | --- |----------------------------------|